sanskrit-lexicon/AP90/markup/abls1/readme.txt

 The change files were partially or completely constructed by programs.
 A sampling of these programs is in filtercode directory, in case they may be useful elsewhere.

+ls_summary1.txt provides some statistics of occurrence of the various literary source abbreviations.
+It is recreated from: python ls_summary1.py temp_ap90_15.txt tooltip.txt ls_summary1.txt